baheithold/BAH-Programming-Language/src/environment/README.md

 # Environments

 ## Implementing environments and scope
 The purpose of an environment is two fold: to hold the bindings between variables and their values and to implement scope.
-The `environment` structure is simply a list of parallel lists.
+The environment is implemented internally using a list of parallel lists.
 A new environment is created using the `createEnvironment` function.
 The new environment created by `createEnvironment` has no bindings and is represented internally as two empty lists in a list.

 ** The use of `table` in this document refers to the list of parallel lists used in the environment structure to store the bindings between identifiers and values;